hritikbharucha/Custom_Porechop_ABI/README.md

 ```bash
 --multi_run / -mr  [int]
 ```
 Porechop_ABI builds consensus sequences from multiple samples to increase confidence in the inferred adapter sequence.
-This is the number of initial samples.
+The -mr falgs allows you to specify the number of initial samples.
 Each count file is exported separately, and can be reviewed if needed.
 Default: 10, set to 1 for single sample mode.

 ```bash
 --consensus_run / -cr [int]